 Your dashboard includes attractive visuals that can help you see where you stand with different accounts and goals, as well as track how you’re doing relative to the previous month.
 You can see whether you’re spending more or less than previously, and see different trends with your finances.

-Personal Capital also helps you see your spending by category, including different loan payments, so you can track how much is going toward paying down debt.
+Empower also helps you see your spending by category, including different loan payments, so you can track how much is going toward paying down debt.
 You can see groceries, utilities, taxes, and other categories to give you an idea of where your money is going.

-On top of that, Personal Capital also connects you to your overall net worth and lets you see how various investment accounts are doing.
-It's a good way to see where you stand and see how you can improve your financial picture by redirecting some of your financial resources from certain expenses and toward other goals.
+On top of that, Empower also connects you to your overall net worth and lets you see how various investment accounts are doing.
+It’s a good way to see where you stand and see how you can improve your financial picture by redirecting some of your financial resources from certain expenses and toward other goals.

-Personal Capital is free to use, but also offers some paid features.
+Empower is free to use, but also offers some paid features.